Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Experimental Setup

-\paragraph{Calibration Data} We use the development subset of \textsc{StereoSet} as calibration data, because its human-annotated sentence pairs align with our framework, which requires paired inputs ($\mX$ in Eq.~\eqref{eq:qc-objective}).
-We take all stereotypical–anti-stereotypical sentence pairs, yielding 4,212 pairs in total.
-For the quantization baseline, we follow the GPTQ protocol and sample 128 random segments of 2,048 tokens each from the C4 corpus~\cite{raffel2020exploring}.
+\paragraph{Calibration Data} For the calibration data $\mX$, we use the development subset of StereoSet \citep{nadeem2020stereoset}, as its human-annotated sentence pairs provide the paired inputs required by our framework (i.e., the matrices $\mX$ in Eq.~\eqref{eq:qc-objective}).
+We use all stereotypical-anti-stereotypical sentence pairs, yielding 4,212 pairs in total.
+For the quantization baseline (GPTQ-INT4), we use the same calibration data to ensure a fair comparison.